d-german/code-quality-design/Writerside/topics/Functional-in-the-Small-and-Object-Oriented-in-the-Large.md

 **Techniques**:

 - **Copy-on-write**: create a new copy of the data before modifying it, so the original remains unchanged.
-- **Defensive copying**: make a copy of data you want to keep so it can be safely used or modified without affecting the original.
+- **Defensive copying**: make a copy of data before sharing it externally, sending the copy to clients while preserving our original data intact.

 Calculations and Data are much easier to work with than Actions.
 Generally, functional programmers prefer data over calculations, and calculations over actions.